krzys9876/ZX_Spectrum_FPGA/README.md

 # ZX_Spectrum_FPGA
-FPGA simplified replica of ZX Spectrum with VGA output
+FPGA simplified replica of ZX Spectrum with VGA output.
+A dump of the Xilinx ISE project.

 This is a simple logical replica of ZX Spectrum.
 I used a TV80 FPGA logics for Z80 (https://opencores.org/projects/tv80).
 The project was build for Mimas Spartan 6 board by Numato Labs.